 - In April 2021, we hosted two virtual conversations with diversity consultant and educator Rosetta Lee: one for parents on Cultural Competency: Success in the Classroom, Playground, and Beyond and one for middle school students on Identity, Inclusion, and Allyship.
 Rosetta shared how independent schools like ours are building cultural competency and involving everyone in their school community.

-- We will soon host a series of listening sessions to provide all STS parents with the opportunity to share their thoughts and experiences.
+- In June 2021, we hosted a series of listening sessions to provide all STS parents with the opportunity to share their thoughts and experiences.
 These sessions will help identify and clarify what issues matter the most to our school community.